BMD - airborne combat vehicles. BMD - airborne combat vehicles Service in the troops and combat use

 Soviet/Russian combat tracked amphibious vehicle, airborne by parachute, parachute-jet or landing method.
-BMD-3 is designed to transport personnel of the airborne troops, increase their mobility, armament and security on the battlefield.
+BMD-3 is designed for transportation personnel airborne troops, increasing its mobility, armament and security on the battlefield.

 History of creation

 In 1986, the Volgograd Tractor Plant produced 3 more prototypes, which were sent for State testing.
-New samples exceeded the permissible weight by 400 kg, as they were manufactured taking into account measures to improve the reliability of the undercarriage components.
-State tests of BMD took place from October 27, 1986 to October 27, 1987.
-According to the test results, two of the three machines were finalized and sent for control tests in various climatic zones.
+The new samples exceeded the permissible weight by 400 kg, as they were manufactured taking into account measures to increase the reliability of the chassis components.
+State tests of the BMD took place from October 27, 1986 to October 27, 1987.
+Based on the test results, two of the three vehicles were modified and sent for control tests in various climatic zones.
 The tests were carried out from July 10 to November 19, 1988.
-The test result on the topic "Bakhcha" was rated as positive.
-The machine as a whole met the performance requirements, so on February 10, 1990, the Object 950 combat vehicle was adopted by the USSR under the designation BMD-3.
+The test result on the topic “Melon” was assessed as positive.
+The vehicle generally complied with the tactical and technical requirements, therefore, on February 10, 1990, the Object 950 combat vehicle was adopted by the USSR under the designation BMD-3.

-Thanks to the dual-channel sight, both the gunner-operator and the vehicle commander can fire from the cannon and the 7.62-mm machine gun coaxial with it.
-The machine is equipped with a stabilized combined day and night (active-passive) periscope sight.
+Thanks to the two-channel sight, both the gunner-operator and the vehicle commander can fire from the cannon and the coaxial 7.62-mm machine gun.
+The vehicle is equipped with a stabilized combined day and night (active-passive) periscope sight.

-The BMD-3 has individual universal seats for the entire combat crew (7 people), which are attached not to the bottom, but to the roof of the hull, this increases the protection of the crew from mines and land mines.
+The BMD-3 has individual universal seats for the entire combat crew (7 people), which are attached not to the bottom, but to the roof of the hull, this increases the protection of the vehicle crew from mines and landmines.

 There is protection against weapons of mass destruction.